 Gorgona

-Once a brutal island prison, now a national park, Gorgona sits 35 kilometres off the Pacific coast and offers diving that nobody talks about because Malpelo overshadows everything in the same breath.
-That is unfair.
-Gorgona has accessible reef diving, schooling fish, sea turtles, occasional humpback encounters in season, and access without the 36-hour crossing.
+Access is via Buenaventura or Guapi, then a multi-hour boat transfer.
+The park lodge handles accommodation.
 From July to October, humpbacks transit through these waters from Antarctica with newborn calves.
 You can dive in the morning and surface to whale song in the afternoon.
 DivingLife runs Gorgona expeditions alongside their Malpelo programme, and the same standards apply.

 Bahía Solano and Nuquí